-*Due to COVID-19, out of an abundance of caution, White House, Capitol, Supreme Court, Bureau of Engraving and Printing and Library of Congress tours have been temporarily suspended*
+*Due to COVID-19, out of an abundance of caution, the U.S. Capitol, White House, Supreme Court, Bureau of Engraving and Printing, and Library of Congress tours have been temporarily suspended*

 Our Nation’s Capital is a truly unique place where democracy is exercised, and our heritage is preserved for generations of Americans.

 My staff are eager to provide assistance facilitating tour requests for many of the historic sites in Washington.
 My office in Washington can arrange tours of several popular sites in Washington, D.C., for residents of Florida's 11th District.
 Please keep in mind that while tickets are free, admittance is determined by the individual tour site or agency, not by the Congressional office.
 Unless specified, tours are available Monday through Friday.
 These tours are reserved on a first-come, first-served basis, and the summer months are the peak tourist season.

 Due to heightened security, tour requests for the White House and The Bureau of Engraving and Printing should be made at least 3 months in advance.
 These tours are reserved on a first-come, first-served basis.
 Space is very limited, and there is no guarantee that you will receive tickets.